ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

-Our base class will just have some convenience added sp that we do not need to create the actual HTTP client everytime.
+Our base class will just have some convenience added sp that we do not need to create the actual HTTP client every time.
 Moreover, we fixed the result type to a `JsonElement`.

-With this in place we need to define the actual **DataLoader**.
-As we have learned in the previous chapter a **DataLoader** is a very simple utillity that will fetch an entity for a key, but in this case we need to pass along two information to our **DataLoader** which are the `span` and the `symbol`.
+With this in place, we need to define the actual **DataLoader**.
+As we have learned in the previous chapter, a **DataLoader** is a straightforward utility that will fetch an entity for a key.

+Still, in this case, we need to pass along two pieces of information to our **DataLoader**: the `span` and the `symbol`.
 We could approach this from different angles.
 One solution would be to have a **DataLoader** per span, but thinking about this already tells us that this would not scale very well.
-What we will do for our service is to introduce a new struct called `KeyAndSpan` which holds both information and represents our composit key.
+What we will do for our service is to introduce a new struct called `KeyAndSpan`, which holds both information and represents our composite key.

 Let us first create an enum representing the `span`.
-For this create a new class called `ChangeSpan` in the `Types/Assets` directory and copy the code below.
+For this, create a new class called `ChangeSpan` in the `Types/Assets` directory and copy the code below.

 ```csharp title="/Types/Assets/ChangeSpan.cs"
 namespace Demo.Types.Assets;